Arsabutispik/mutiny-rs/README.md

-Revolt API wrapper in Rust
+Stoat API wrapper in Rust